javadbat/jb-mobile-input/README.md

 # jb-mobile-input web component

 superset component on [jb-input](https://github.com/javadbat/jb-input) , just for mobile number input with extra filter and ready to use validator.
+- dont accept non-number char
+- accept persian number char
+- type heading `09` in case of user missing it and always give you the number in the same format.
+- have ready to use inside validator with [jb-validation](https://github.com/javadbat/jb-validation)

 Demo in codepen: [jb-mobile-input](https://codepen.io/javadbat/pen/eYwZQjV)